sebastianbergmann/exporter/README.md

 ## Requirements

-PHPExporter works with PHP 5.3.3 or later.
+PHP_Exporter works with PHP 5.3.3 or later.

 ## Installation

-The recommended way to install PHPExporter is [through composer](http://getcomposer.org).
+The recommended way to install PHP_Exporter is [through composer](http://getcomposer.org).
 Just create a `composer.json` file and run the `php composer.phar install` command to install it: